-The section headings provided in this limited warranty are for convenience and informational reference only and shall and shall not affect the interpretation or construction of this limited warranty.
+The section headings provided in this limited warranty are for convenience and informational reference only and shall not affect the interpretation or construction of this limited warranty.

-THE PROVISIONS OF THIS LIMITED WARRANTY ARE DEEMED TO BE SEVERABLE AND THE INVALIDITY OR UNENFORCEABILITY OF ONE PROVISION SHALL NOT AFFECT THE VALIDITY OR ENFORCEABILITY OF ANY OTHER PROVISION.
+THE PROVISIONS OF THIS LIMITED WARRANTY ARE DEEMED TO BE SEVERABLE AND THE INVALIDITY OR UNENFORCEABILITY OF ONE PROVISION OR ANY PART THEREOF SHALL NOT AFFECT THE VALIDITY OR ENFORCEABILITY OF ANY OTHER PROVISION, ALL OF WHICH SHALL REMAIN BINDING AND ENFORCEABLE TO FULL EXTENT PERMITTED BY LAW.

-12. ADDRESS FOR LUMBER LIQUIDATORS
+12. ADDRESS FOR LL FLOORING

-Lumber Liquidators, Inc. is located at 4901 Bakers Mill Lane, Richmond, VA 23230.
+LL Flooring, Inc. is located at 4901 Bakers Mill Lane, Richmond, VA 23230.

-INSTALLATION
+HOME INSTALLATION CARE

-QUICK CLICK WALL
+QUICK CLICK